apache/shardingsphere/Proposal.md

 ### Reliance on Salaried Developers

-Two of the core developers are paid by their employer to contribute to the Sharding project.
-We expect that Sharding development will continue with salaried developers, and are committed to growing the community to include non-salaried developers as well.
+Two of the core developers are paid by their employer to contribute to the Sharding-Sphere project.
+We expect that Sharding-Sphere development will continue with salaried developers, and are committed to growing the community to include non-salaried developers as well.

 ### Relationships with Other Apache Products

-Sharding team worked with the SkyWalking team to introduce an automatic prober of Sharding to send performance data to SkyWalking.
+Sharding-Sphere team worked with the SkyWalking team to introduce an automatic prober of Sharding-Sphere to send performance data to SkyWalking.
 Zookeeper is integrated as one of the service registration/discovery mechanisms.

 ### A Excessive Fascination with the Apache Brand

-The Sharding community acknowledges the value and recognition that the Apache brand would bring to the Sharding project.
+The Sharding-Sphere community acknowledges the value and recognition that the Apache brand would bring to the Sharding-Sphere project.
 However, our primary interest is in the community building process and long-term stability that the Apache Software Foundation provides for its projects.

 ## Documentation

-A complete set of Sharding documentations is provided on shardingsphere.io in both English and Simplified Chinese.
+A complete set of Sharding-Sphere documentations is provided on shardingsphere.io in both English and Simplified Chinese.

 * [English](http://shardingsphere.io/document/en/)